Jaquez, Hill lead UCLA to 93-64 win over San Jose State

+LOS ANGELES (AP) — The sand out of their toes and some of the egg washed from their face, UCLA returned home from the Hawaiian Islands to clean up on San Jose State on Sunday.

-LOS ANGELES (AP) — Freshman Jaime Jaquez Jr. scored a career-high 18 points in his second start as UCLA returned home from a disappointing trip to Maui to earn a 93-64 victory Sunday night over San Jose State.
+Freshman Jaime Jaquez Jr. scored a career-high 18 points in his second start as the Bruins returned home from a disappointing trip to Maui to earn a 93-64 victory Sunday night over the Spartans.

 Jalen Hill also scored 18 points and grabbed 11 rebounds and Chris Smith added 14 points as the Bruins shot 52% from the field, including 63% percent in the first half as they began to distance themselves from a 1-2 showing at the Maui Invitational last week.

+Yet for all the positives that came from a victory over a Mountain West Conference team Sunday, there is still more work to be done for the Bruins to become the kind of defensive team new head coach Mick Cronin is looking for.

+“I think we’re really far,” Smith said when asked if the defense is close to a finished product.
+“We’re not even playing the defense that he’s known for at the moment.
+The biggest thing is talking on defense (and) we don’t do much of that at the moment.
+We just gotta get in a groove, get more comfortable and we gotta talk more and then I think we’ll start progressing towards what he wants.”

-Zach Chapelle scored 12 points for San Jose State (3-5), which lost its third consecutive game.
+Zach Chappell scored 12 points for San Jose State (3-5), which lost its third consecutive game.
 The Spartans shot just 35% from the field and committed 20 turnovers.
+Yet, the Bruins did see flashes of what they are looking for when they didn’t have the ball.

+“I think (forcing turnovers) gave us a little bit of a boost, you know, knowing we could get up into passing lanes and run the floor and get out and get dunks and layups,” Jaquez said.

 UCLA opened an 18-7 lead just five minutes into the game and was never threatened.
 The Bruins scored 18 of the final 25 first-half points to take a 46-29 lead into the break.